The best soil for houseplants

 7. Worm castings

-Now we will review each one of them.
+Now we will review each one of them and explain how they improve houseplant soil quality.

 Sphagnum Moss: Sphagnum is a genus of about 380 species of moss that grow in marshlands all over the world.
 Dead and dried sphagnum moss is used for growing plants.
 It has a great water holding capacity because of the small dense moss leaves.